 5. Fisher Building

-Another Art Deco Landmark, Fisher Building is a Class A office building which also houses the ornate Fisher Theatre.
+Another Art Deco Landmark, Fisher Building is a Class A office building that also houses the ornate Fisher Theatre.
 Deemed as Detroit’s “largest art object”, it pays special emphasis on verticality and has stepped back upper stories.
-Its ornate 3 story barrel vaulted lobby is made with 40 different types of marble and adorned with sculptural decorations.
+Its ornate 3 story barrel-vaulted lobby is made with 40 different types of marble and adorned with sculptural decorations.

 6. Westin Book Cadillac Hotel

 Designed in the renaissance revival architecture style, Book Cadillac hotel was the largest hotel in the world at the time it was built in 1924.
 Its ornate façade is decorated with sculptures of notable figures in Detroit’s history.
 Its design consists of neo classical elements like Corinthian pilasters and ionic columns in limestone and beige brickwork.
 It has 31 floors with condos and penthouses in the top eight floors.